Updated July, 2021

 If all cash flows are accurately recorded, the total sources of cash will be equal to the total uses of cash.
 If a significant difference exists, the records should be carefully reviewed for errors and omissions.

-An example of a statement of cash flows is found at the end of this publication.
+An example of a statement of cash flows is found at the end of this publication, along with a blank form.

 Statement of Owner Equity